simoc/mapyrus/docs/reference.md

 ### rotate

 \begin{alltt}
-rotate \textit{angle}
+rotate _angle_
 \end{alltt}

-Rotates the coordinate system, adding to any existing rotation.  \textit{angle}
-is given in degrees, measured counter-clockwise.
+Rotates the coordinate system, adding to any existing rotation.  _angle_ is given in degrees, measured counter-clockwise.
 All later coordinates given in \texttt{move}, \texttt{draw}, \texttt{arc} and \texttt{addpath} commands are rotated by this angle.